In the era of making money online, so many people want to know how to become a better writer.

-Using Twitter to improve your writing also has another major benefit: the size of your audience is a proxy indicator for the effectiveness of your writing.
-Generally speaking, if you know how to get more followers on Twitter, this means that you are expressing yourself with words in an engaging manner.
+Using Twitter to improve your writing also has another major benefit: the size of your audience is a proxy indicator of the effectiveness of your writing.
+Generally speaking, if you know how to get more followers on Twitter or generate engagement on Facebook, this means that you are expressing yourself with words in an engaging manner.

 This is similar to the effect that SEO has on blog posts.

-While a writer’s popularity is not the sole judge of their talent, the number of likes and retweets you receive, and the followers you gain at least tell you if your writing is engaging and interesting.
+While popularity is not the sole judge of talent, the number of likes and retweets you receive, and the followers you gain at least tell you if your writing is engaging and interesting.

-8) Learn the basics of SEO to write better
+8) Start a blog to learn the basics of SEO

 I am no expert at search engine optimization.

 I’ve learned enough to work with the system rather than against it.
-This following is a beginners perspective on SEO and how it’s made me a better writer:
+The following is a beginner’s perspective on SEO and how it’s made me better at this.

-SEO seems to be largely about readability and categorization.
+SEO is largely about readability and categorization.
 It obviously is more technical than this, but the meta-idea is what’s important.

-Google wants to provide people with easy-to-read content that solves their problem.
+Google is in the business of providing people with easy-to-read content that solves their problems.
 This is also what writing with a purpose does.
 This is not a coincidence.

 Granted, Steve was referring to a lot of outdated SEO practices (like keyword stuffing), but the general point still stands.
 With machine learning and the improvement of SEO search algorithms, computers now read a lot closer to how a human would.
 Interestingly enough, this makes his point even more valid but in a different fashion than I think he expected.

-If you write to up-to-date SEO standards, your writing will be well-organized, easy to read, and extremely helpful.
+If you write to the best SEO standards, your writing will be clear, easy to read, and extremely helpful.
 You’ll build authority and trust.
-In much the same way that growing on Twitter demonstrates that you’re becoming a better writer, improving your placement in search engine rankings is another proxy indicator of your writing ability.
+In much the same way that growing on Twitter demonstrates that you’re knowledgeable and engaging, improving your placement in search engine rankings is another clear indicator of your writing ability.